Materials-Consortia/OPTIMADE/optimade.rst

 **REQUIRED keys**

 - :field:`type`: String or List.
-  The string or list specifies the type of the defined property.
+  Specifies the corresponding JSON type for this level of the defined property.
+  The value is directly correlated with :field:`x-optimade-type` as explained below.

   It MUST be one of:

-  - One of the strings :val:`"boolean"`, :val:`"object"` (refers to an OPTIMADE dictionary), :val:`"array"` (refers to an OPTIMADE list), :val:`"number"` (refers to an OPTIMADE float), :val:`"string"`, or :val:`"integer"`.
+  - A string correlated with :field:`x-optimade-type` as follows.
+    If :field:`x-optimade-type` is:

+    * :val:`"boolean"`, `"string"`, or `"integer"` then :field:`type` is the same string.
+    * :val:`"dictionary"` then :field:`type` is `"object"`.
+    * :val:`"list"` then :field:`type` is `"array"`.
+    * :val:`"float"` then :field:`type` is `"number"`.
+    * :val:`"timestamp"` then :field:`type` is `"string"`.

-  - A list where the first item MUST be one of the strings above, and the second item MUST be the string :val:`"null"`.
+  - A list where the first item MUST be the string above (correlated to the field :field:`x-optimade-type` in the same way) and the second item MUST be the string :val:`"null"`.

-  For OPTIMADE data types not covered above:

-  - timestamps are represented by setting the :field:`type` field to :val:`"string"` and the :field:`format` field to :val:`"date-time"`.
-    In this case it is MANDATORY to include the field :field:`format`.

-  Output formats that represent these OPTIMADE data types in other ways have to recognize them and reinterpret the definition accordingly.

 ..

   Implementation notes:

-    - The strings used in the :field:`type` field are JSON type names encoded as strings, but they refer to the corresponding OPTIMADE data types.
+    - The field :field:`type` can be derived from the field :field:`x-optimade-type` and its role is only to provide the JSON type names corresponding to :field:`x-optimade-type`.
-      Nevertheless, for consistency across formats, the JSON type names MUST be used regardless of the standard type names of the output format.
-      The motivation for this design decision is that it makes the JSON representation of a Property Definition a fully valid standard JSON Schema.
+      The motivation to include these type names is that it makes the JSON representation of a Property Definition a fully valid standard JSON Schema.
+      Nevertheless, for consistency across formats, these JSON type names MUST still be included when a property definition is represented in other output format (i.e., the JSON names MUST NOT be translated into the type names of that output format).

     - The allowed values of the :field:`type` field are highly restricted compared to what is permitted using the full JSON Schema standard.
       Values can only be defined to be a single OPTIMADE data type or, optionally, :val:`null`.